-While not strictly required, students are strongly advised to take a minimum of one or two additional courses each in archaeological theory (e.g., ANTH/ARCG 771, 782) and analytical methods (e.g., ANTH/ARCG 559, 636, 750, 754, 776, 785, 786).\ will be considered on a case-by-case basis.
+While not strictly required, students are strongly advised to take a minimum of one or two additional courses each in archaeological theory (e.g., ANTH/ARCG 771, 782) and analytical methods (e.g., ANTH/ARCG 559, 636, 750, 754, 776, 785, 786).^{}

+Additional coursework should be devoted to study of the archaeological record as known from different regions of the world, with special focus on the area in which a student intends to conduct dissertation fieldwork.
+Course substitutions for Yale University credit based on prior graduate work will be considered on a case-by-case basis.
 Finally, courses in other subfields of anthropology, whether for credit or audit, are recommended to provide students with a comprehensive grounding in anthropology as a holistic discipline.

-Additional coursework should be devoted to study of the archaeological record as known from different regions of the world, with special focus on the area in which a student intends to conduct dissertation fieldwork.
-Course substitutions for Yale University credit based on prior graduate work

-&lt;sup>\ ANTH/ARCG 771 Early Complex Societies; ANTH/ARCG 782 Advanced Archaeological Theory; ANTH/ARCG 559 Intro to Experimental Archaeology; ANTH/ARCG 636 Geoarchaeology; ANTH/ARCG 750 Analysis of Lithic Technology; ANTH/ARCG 754 Statistics; ANTH/ARCG 776 GIS; ANTH/ARCG 785 Archaeological Ceramics I; ANTH/ARCG 786 Archaeological Ceramics II
+^{} ANTH/ARCG 771 Early Complex Societies; ANTH/ARCG 782 Advanced Archaeological Theory; ANTH/ARCG 559 Intro to Experimental Archaeology; ANTH/ARCG 636 Geoarchaeology; ANTH/ARCG 750 Analysis of Lithic Technology; ANTH/ARCG 754 Statistics; ANTH/ARCG 776 GIS; ANTH/ARCG 785 Archaeological Ceramics I; ANTH/ARCG 786 Archaeological Ceramics II

 Foreign students may have additional course requirements in order to prepare for teaching in Year 3.
 The "Teaching in American Classrooms" course offered by the Center for Language Study at Yale University may be needed and some Foreign Students may be asked to pass the Oral Performance Assessment 2 (OPA2) in their second year to become certified as a teaching fellow.

 Due to restrictions imposed by a six-year time to degree, students are encouraged to begin participating in fieldwork immediately during their first summer.
 Gaining broad experience by doing fieldwork in different parts of the world and within the archaeological region intended for future doctoral research is highly advisable.

 Each student will be required to assemble four committees whose membership is usually consistent during Years 1 through 3 but may also vary at the discretion of the student and adviser.
 The student should form a first-year advisory committee (#1) consisting of the primary adviser and at least two additional faculty members during the middle of Fall semester, Year 1.
 The advisory committee will work with each student to review course selections, discuss the foreign language and statistics requirements, and plan for summer fieldwork.
 Because faculty members may go on sabbatical, advisory committee membership can be flexible as needed.
-First Year Advisory Committee Forms will be provided and received by the Departmental Registrar.
+"Advisory Committee: First Year Student" form will be provided and received by the Departmental Registrar.

 A Qualifying exam committee (#2) should be formed during the term before exams are to be taken, usually the Fall of Year 2.
-You must submit a "Second Year Form," identifying the members of your exam committee and any additional external examiners (see below).
+You must submit an "Advisory Committee: Secon Year Student" Form, identifying the members of your exam committee and any additional external examiners (see below).
 Forms will be available from the Registrar.
 Once Qualifying exams are complete, a prospectus committee (#3) is assembled, usually during the beginning of Year 3, in order to advise the student on proposing doctoral research (see below).
 A thesis committee (#4) should be formed once a student has defended the prospectus but members of the advisory and thesis committees are almost always the same.
 Non-departmental members of a student's thesis committee must be approved at a monthly faculty meeting.
 Thesis committees should meet once an academic year or every semester at the discretion of the student and adviser.
 Frequent meetings are important, useful, and strongly encouraged.